devtico/concretequality/README.md

-# Predictive model of concret Quality using machine learn
+# Predictive model of concret Quality using machine learning